kohler/peteramati/doc/psetsjson.md

     the specified `directory`, if any).
 Used to detect when a student ignores the subdirectory structure.

+* `start_tag`: string

+    The name of a tag that should be used as the base for diffs instead of the handout repository.
+Useful for assignments that build on previous submissions.

 * `repo_guess_patterns`: array of strings

     These patterns are used to try to guess a student’s repository URL from